-Cosy Sheridan first caught the attention of national folk audiences in 1992 when she won the New Folk songwriting contests at The Kerrville Folk Festival and The Telluride Bluegrass Festival; The Boston Globe wrote “She is now being called one of the best new singer/songwriters.”
+Cosy Sheridan first appeared on the national folk scene in 1992 when she won the songwriting contests at The Kerrville Folk Festival and The Telluride Bluegrass Festival.
+The Boston Globe wrote: ”she is now being called one of the best new singer/songwriters”.

-Backed by the strong rhythms and harmonies of her bass player Charlie Koch, Sheridan’s concerts are full of energy and emotionality.
-Her songs are carefully crafted - and often shorter than the average folk song.
-“Cosy writes intelligent and clever lyrics with stickable melodies,” wrote Sing Out Magazine.
-She plays a percussive bluesy guitar style - often in open tunings and occasionally with 2 or more capos on the guitar.
+Backed by the strong rhythms and harmonies of her bass player Charlie Koch, she plays a percussive bluesy guitar style, often in open tunings and occasionally with two capos on the guitar neck.

 Download Cosy Sheridan One Sheet

 Click the image to open in a new window, then right click to save to your desktop